gw-cs-sd/sd-2017-human-tracking/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/NyF7QaYOzA4/0.jpg)](http://www.youtube.com/watch?v=NyF7QaYOzA4)

+After this initialization phase, the main operation loop occurs.
+In this loop, the ATV is constantly locating the target user.
+When the ATV successfully locates the target user, it calculates the corresponding motor controls and relays that to the Arduino Mega for parsing.
+In our initial control scheme, these controls are simplified into going forwards, going backwards, turning left and turning right.
+These commands are packages into 1-byte commands and sent Serially.
+With a size of 1-byte, in the event of a temporary data transmission function the ATV will continue to run unhindered.
+The ATV will just miss a control signal, but continue correctly upon seing successive command signals.

 `Motors/readSerialMotorTest/`

 Arduino is serially connected to the Windows computer, and instructions are sent in 1-byte increments.
-Requires an Arduino sketch to parse the bytes.
+This Arduino sketch parses motor control signals sent from the ATV's onboard computer.
+These signals are parsed and the proper Pulse-Width-Modulations are outputted through 6 pins.
+A series of H bridges enables the DC motors to both go forwards and reverse, giving the ATV a very small turning radius.

 ## To run the code